saumya/ray/contents/articles/86/index.md

 In the course of all this I talked with friends, with whom I had not talked in years!
 I had almost talked with friends all across the planet.
 For some I used to think I just know them in Facebook!
 I never knew they have such a strong connection with me!
 This is another experience I have, that distance does not matter.
 If you have an authentic connection, it really works.

 It can be done with just an internet connection and Facebook.
 Here I am, 4 days and 44 supporters away, done with 1000 trees.
+[This is the campaign][m1] that I am talking about here.

 Well, I had started another campaign just to make sure that I can make it, the first one might be an accident!
 That is another story.

 The campaigns are still going on for [Cauvery Calling][cc] 🙏 and if you wish, you can start your own campaign or donate some tress 🙏.

 Thank you.

+###### Please leave a comment in [Facebook here][fb-comment].